iipiam/bss/deployment/docs/deployment-checklist.md

 - [ ] Documentation is updated
 - [ ] Go-live communication sent

 **Congratulations!
-BlindSpot System is now deployed on Alibaba Cloud! 🎉**
+BlindSpot System is now deployed on your cloud infrastructure! 🎉**